moccalotto/kaos/_rulebook/main.md

 **Hit Points** (HP): These points represents the number of points of damage you can take before going unconsious.
 All characters have STR + TOU + WIL hit points.

-**Attack Rolls**: To attack someone, you first make a skill test to see if strike the target.
+**Attack Rolls**: To attack someone, you first make a skill test to see if you strike the target.
 Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Witchcraft or Thaumaturgy for magical attacks.